OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 ## AsyncStorage object

-The custom function runtime doesn't have a `localStorage` object available on the global window, where you might typically store data.
+The custom functions runtime doesn't have a `localStorage` object available on the global window, where you might typically store data.
 Instead, you should share data between custom functions and task panes by using [OfficeRuntime.AsyncStorage](https://docs.microsoft.com/javascript/api/office-runtime/officeruntime.asyncstorage) to set and get data.

 Additionally, there is a benefit to using `AsyncStorage`; it uses a secure sandbox environment so that your data cannot be accessed by other add-ins.